Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Compact moduli

 For $S\ne(2,2,1)$ or $(3,3,1)$, $\ofsfref$ is toroidal.
 For $S$ with $k\ge1$, both $\oF_S^{\fF_2}$ and $\ofsfref$ are toroidal. \end{theorem}

-\begin{proof} The compactification $\oF_S\uslc$ is semitoroidal by the main result of \cite{alexeev2021compact} since the genus $g\ge2$ component of the fixed locus of a nonsymplectic involution is recognizable by the main result of \cite{alexeev2021nonsymplectic}.
-By \cite{alexeev2021compact}, at a particular $0$-cusp $\oT$ of $F_S$, the cones $\sigma$ in the semifan $\fF$ are determined by the condition that for any $\lambda\in\sigma^0$ the combinatorial type of the stable model of a one-parameter degeneration with the monodromy invariant $\lambda$ is the same.

-Since the Kulikov models we explicitly constructed come with a regular involution, their stable models are the stable models of one-parameter degenerations of KSBA stable pairs $(X_t,\epsilon C_g)$.
-We described these stable limits in Theorem~\ref{thm:stable-models} and, by observation, the semifan thus obtained is the semifan defined in Section~\ref{sec:semifan}.
+\begin{proof} The first part follows from Proposition \ref{stratum-function} and the description of the combinatorial type of the KSBA-stable limit, for each $\lambda\in \ch_2$ described in Theorem~\ref{thm:stable-models}: The combinatorial type changes whenever $\lambda$ degenerates into a cone with larger relevant content, since the number of double curves of the stable limit $\oX_0$ decreases.
+The semifan thus obtained is the semifan defined in Section~\ref{sec:semifan}.

-By Theorem~\ref{thm:0-cusps}, the $0$-cusps of $F_S$ correspond to the mirror moves $S\to\oT$.
-For each $\oT$, the semifan $\fram(\oT)$ is a refinement of the Coxeter fan for the Weyl group $W_2$ generated by the $(-2)$-vectors, and it is a coarsening of the Coxeter fan for the full reflection group $\wref$.
+By Theorem~\ref{thm:0-cusps}, the $0$-cusps of $F_S$ correspond to the mirror moves $S\leadsto\oT$.
+For each $\oT$, the semifan $\fram(\oT)$ is a coarsening of the Coxeter fan for the Weyl group $W_2$ generated by the $(-2)$-vectors, which is in turn a coarsening of the Coxeter fan for the full reflection group $\wref$.

-For the lattices $S$ with $g\ge 2$ their mirrors $\oT$ are the $2$-elementary lattices with $\mg\ge1$ and $k\ge1$, excluding $(14,6,0)$.
+For the lattices $S$ with $g\ge 2$, their mirrors $\oT$ are the $2$-elementary lattices with $\mg\ge1$ and $k\ge1$, excluding $(14,6,0)$.
 In all of these cases except for $\oT=(18,2,1)$ and $(17,3,1)$, $\fref$ is a fan, and these $\oT$ appear as mirror only for $S=(2,2,1)$ and $(3,3,1)$.
 So in these cases $\ofsfref$ is toroidal.

 Similarly, for the lattices $S$ with $g\ge1$, the mirrors $\oT$ satisfy $\mg\ge2$.
 Excluding the case $S=\oT = (10,8,0)$, the Weyl group $W_2$ has finite covolume (see Section~\ref{sec:vinberg-g>1}), so the Coxeter semifan for $W_2$ is a fan. \end{proof}